-9. Cleaning the Hopper
+Cleaning the Hopper 9.

-- Frequency: Monthly or after burning 50 bags of fuel or when changing fuel type - · By: Homeowner
+- Frequency: Monthly or every 1 ton of fuel - By: Homeowner

 After burning approximately 1 ton of fuel you will need to clean the hopper to prevent sawdust build-up.
 A combination of sawdust and pellets on the auger reduces the amount of fuel supply to the fire pot.
 This can result in nuisance shutdowns and mis-starts.

 - a.
 The appliance must be in complete shutdown.
 Allow the appliance to completely cool down. - b.
-Empty the hopper of any remaining pellets. - c.
-Vacuum the hopper and feed tube.
+Empty the hopper of any remaining pellets. - Vacuum the hopper and feed tube.